How to Create Your Own Internship

 4. Resume and Proposal

-- Your goals and learning objectives for participating
+- Your internship goals and learning objectives.

 5. Follow-up: Informational Interviews

-- How do people break into this field?
+- How can someone enter this field?

 Creating your own internship is a great way to ensure a rewarding experience since the internship will be based on your own academic and professional interests and career goals.
 Proposing and developing an internship takes time, effort, and patience, and it is just one of many ways to find an internship in your field.
 Do not be discouraged if you don’t hear back from all employers or if you do not receive positive responses.
 Many companies just don’t have the resources or time to hire an intern at the time you apply, but that doesn’t mean they won’t be able to offer something in the future or refer you to someone else who could hire you.
 Be persistent and good luck!